-The past couple years that I have been working at the Glasgow Cognitive Therapy Centre, the one thing I get asked the most is, ‘what courses are needed to become a CBT therapist?’
+The past couple years that I have been working at the Glasgow Cognitive Therapy Centre, the one thing I get asked the most is, ‘what courses are needed to become a Cognitive Behavioral Therapist or CBT therapist?’

 I know when you are looking to train or re-train in a profession, it gets confusing with all the courses and options out there.